Scholarships & Financial Aid

 Q: How can I apply for the Cal Grant?

-A: To be considered for a Cal Grant you must file the FAFSA by March 2, 2017 (should be done much earlier, it is open October 1, 2016).
+A: To be considered for a Cal Grant you must file the FAFSA by March 2, 2021 (should be done much earlier, it is open October 1, 2020).
 The California Student Aid Commission advises students to file as early as possible.
 In addition, a Cal Grant GPA must be submitted for each student that wishes to receive a Cal Grant.
 Beverly Hills HS will submit all Seniors' Cal Grant GPA to the California Student Aid Commission unless a student does not want BHHS to share this information.
-If you wish to opt out of the Cal Grant eligibility process then please complete the OPT OUT FORM by November 30, 2016.
-There is no harm in submitting your Cal Grant GPA, so we highly encourage you to disregard the opt out form.

 After you submit your FAFSA, check the status of your Cal Grant here: https://mygrantinfo.csac.ca.gov/logon.asp.

-**If you are a recent graduate and need BHHS to send your Cal Grant GPA, then please complete this FORM and turn it into Michelle Redston (Room 290) no later than February 24, 2017.
+**If you are a recent graduate and need BHHS to send your Cal Grant GPA, then please contact Michelle Redston at email@example.com.

 Q: How can I find out whether my college has an earlier financial aid and scholarship filing deadline?